kboom/glib/README.md

 It makes writing Object-Oriented applications in JavaScript more like the way you know it from the other languages supporting this paradigm.
 You are provided with *code templates* to define types, *classloading mechanisms*, *managed context and dependency injection*, built-in *MVC model* and many more just the way you like it.

 ## What has been already done with it?
 **Gesktop** is the demonstrational but fully-capable project based on **GlibJS**.
 It is a single-page application designed to present content in a manner similiar to the way you know from the operating systems.
 Although the final outcome might not be so appealing, the way it's built certainly is.
-It's highly customisable so you can introduce custom components with almost effortlessly.
+It's highly customisable so you can introduce custom components almost effortlessly.
 It's easy to maintain.
 It is dependent on jQuery (no UI dependency) only.

 ![Gesktop 1](http://s29.postimg.org/9c1kx08dj/image.png)